 Cons of being a BNI chapter member:

 The attendance policy is overly strict.
-You’re only allowed to miss two weeks every six months, which is four meetings per year.
-That means that except for holidays that chapters may take off depending on the day of the week they meet, you should plan on being there around 48 weeks per year.
-If you’re taking an extended vacation (say, two months or so) to the Bahamas, you’re probably going to need to drop out of your chapter because you can’t be gone that long, even if you send a substitute.
-And they will only suspend a membership due to specific medical conditions (e.g. major surgeries, etc).
+You’re only allowed to miss three meetings in a six month period, which is a total of six meetings per year.
+That means that except for holidays that chapters may take off depending on the day of the week they meet, you should plan on being there around 46 weeks per year.
+If you’re taking an extended vacation (say, two or three months) to the Bahamas, you’re going to need to drop out of your chapter because you can’t be gone that long, even if you send a substitute.
+BNI will only “suspend” a membership by offering you “medical leave,” but that’s only for medical purposes, and it has a maximum of eight weeks and even then you still have to send a substitute.
 I understand why they do this—they don’t want a chapter’s position held hostage by someone who isn’t there, but it can be really hard to work with if you have a situation that needs time off like this.

 The “BNI way” is the “right way,” and there is no other way.
 The BNI system is set up in such a way to imply that you’ll never be able to do business outside of the BNI way.
-The unspoken attitude is not just that free leads groups and Chamber After Hours events are different, but they’re inferior.
+The unspoken attitude is not just that free leads groups and Chamber After Hours events are different, but that they’re inferior.
 I’m all about the structure in place, like I’ve said, but I don’t think that the BNI way is “the only way.”
 There are lots of ways to do business—my business model just happened to jive with the BNI way.
+I’m sure if you ask a BNI representative, they’d disagree with this point, but you can judge for yourself.
+As I said, it’s unspoken.
+It’s an attitude, not something they’d admit officially.

 Your performance is measured.
 Everything you do in the group is measured.
 The Vice President keeps track of every single time you’ve been absent, every time you’ve been late, every time you’ve sent a substitute, every referral you have passed (or haven’t), every training meeting you’ve been to (or haven’t), every time you have brought a visitor (or haven’t), the dollar amount of the referrals you have passed, and much more.
 This is not necessarily a bad thing—it’s just something to be aware of.
 If the chapter sets goals (and each chapter is able to at their discretion), and you fail to meet these goals, actions can be taken against you.
 These actions are usually very supportive and intended to help you make the most of your membership, but it is something to be aware of.
 It can definitely feel like you’re back in kindergarten when you get a notice that you’ve had a few “tardys” in the past few months.

 It’s expensive.
-It costs over $500 to join a BNI chapter.
+It costs over $500/yr to join a BNI chapter.
 For me, it made sense, and I certainly made enough return on my investment to justify the cost.
 But then you’ve also got to think about food (if your chapter meets at a restaurant), or a room rental (if you meet at a rented location), which can run an additional $5-$15/week.
 So $500 for membership, plus food can cost you around $750-$1,300/year when it’s all said and done.
 You can control a lot of that cost by choosing your food carefully, but you need to consider this first.
+And some chapters have a minimum charge whether you eat anything or not.
 I can’t tell you how many times people forget the cost of the the room rental and the food when joining.
 Please don’t join a BNI chapter if you can’t afford it.

 It’s more of a time commitment than you realize.
 It’s easy to say that your chapter only meets for 1.5 hours once a week, and that’s true.
 But you’ve also got the aforementioned Member Success Program and Leadership Training, in addition to the requirement for having “One to Ones”—where you meet the other members for at least an hour outside of the meeting.
 And if you get involved in the chapter leadership (as you’ll eventually be pressured to do), your total time commitment can be upwards of ten hours a week.
 For me, it was worth it, because I made tens of thousands of dollars each year, but that definitely takes time.
 So you’re going to be pouring lots of time into your BNI chapter right after you join, and you may not see a return for several months.